 She wrote that her dad had died the day before, on December 18.

-But I’m beginning to think that I went through my grieving period a long time ago.
+But I’m beginning to think that I went through the grieving period a long time ago.

 He was a person who loomed over my life, off and on, since my mid-twenties.

-And I was turning 40 when he contacted me after a ten year period of no communication.
+I was turning 40 when he contacted me after a ten year period with no communication.
 I struggled not to feel anything.

 To have him keep telling me that it was always me in his heart sent whatever caution I had to the wind.

 It was like a fairy tale for awhile.
 But it was also complicated.

 It was not a good marriage.
 My dreams were dashed fairly quickly.

 It was slipping through my hands no matter how hard I clutched onto the rope of that dream.

 I remember once I asked him if he was afraid to die.
 And he replied: “No. Who would want it to just go on and on and on.”

 We never spoke of it again.
-Until at the end he said: “I will have the pleasure of knowing I outlived you.
-I will have the pleasure of knowing you are dead.”
+Until at the end of our marriage he said in anger: “Some day I will have the pleasure of knowing I outlived you.
+I’ll have the pleasure of knowing you are dead.”

 We were divorced, but since he was the last man I had a relationship with, I feel in some ways widowed.

-I have looked for his obituary online, but maybe it’s too soon.
-I don’t even know for sure what city he lived in.
+I’ve looked for his obituary online, but maybe it’s too soon.
+I don’t even know what city he lived in.

 All I wanted after the divorce was to be as far away from him as I could get.

 Just a few days ago, this strange idea came into my head.
 I thought: What if he came to find me again?

-I had no reason to have such thoughts, because apparently he was dying or had already died.
+I had no reason to have such thoughts, because apparently he was dying or had already died when I had them.

 Seven years have passed since the divorce.
 I have made a good life for myself.

-All I have left of that life with him is Charlie boy.
+All I have left of that life we shared is Charlie boy.
 And I’m doing all I can to keep him going.

 I am sorry for his children, even his wife.
 For the grandchildren who will likely not remember him.

-Contentment took the place of fear and pain some time ago.
+Contentment took the place of the fear and pain some time ago.
 I have what I need.
 I have Charlie and Ivy here with me.